Eating and drinking your hangover cureson December 30, 2013 @ 10:40 am

-That doesn't mean that he, Thierry Rautureau, and Katie O don't have their share of hangover tips - or even some great recommendations for whipping up a Bloody Mary, a very popular hangover combatant.
+That doesn't mean that he, Thierry Rautureau, and Katie O, on KIRO Radio's Seattle Kitchen, don't have their share of hangover tips - or even some great recommendations for whipping up a Bloody Mary, a very popular hangover combatant.

-Of course, if you're hungover, cooking it might not sound as appealing as going out and grabbing something to eat.
+Of course, if you're hungover, cooking it might not sound as appealing as going out.
 That's why Tom likes to order up his favorite hangover dish at Vera's in Ballard.
 He said he orders his spinach from the omelet menu, and they're kind enough to put it on the side.

-If unlike Tom, you prefer to drink your breakfast, they also have suggestions for what goes into an ideal Bloody Mary, and where you can get it.
+If, unlike Tom, you prefer to drink your breakfast, they also have suggestions for the ideal Bloody Mary.

 Tom thinks it's the special ingredients that make some Bloody Marys rise to the top while others fall a little flat.

 At Etta's, they make their Bloody Mary's with Pepper Vodka and plenty of horse radish.
 And that's how Katie O likes them - with a lot of heat.

 Meanwhile, over at Luc's, Thierry makes Bloody Marys with asparagus they pickle at the restaurant, giving it a special twist.

 Katie O says Matt's in the Market serves their Bloody Marys with snit or beer back.
 "It's a Midwestern thing," Katie O explains.

 Perhaps a mix of these would cure a hangover, take Thierry's Bloody Mary with pickled asparagus and pair with Tom's favorite griddled Italian sausage and spinach.
 How does your stomach feel now?